 Expected Impact Project Stage Mitigation Measures Responsibility Sensitize farmers on non-use of WHO banned pesticide Classes Ia, Ib and II; Under minimum/reduced tillage, the stocks and leaves of harvested crops will be left on the field as much as possible to serve as mulch to conserve soil moisture and also improve soil biological condition on decomposition.
 The farmers will be encouraged to use organic manure to minimize the use of inorganic manure and improve soil biological conditions.
-2) Dozaidio - arbaido fara a an -4 4.1 nt for promotion of vermi compost, protected cultivation and post-harvest infrastructure Construction activity Construction ESMP for construction activity camp site management plan shall be applied Use of agricultural land for Construction Use of irrigated agriculture land for PHI will be avoided, Department of Food construction of Post- Exploring availability of Govt./ GP land for construction PHI, Processing Harvest Infrastructure In PPP mode of infrastructure creation, the private body (FPC/ SHG), individual entrepreneur should Industries and (PHI) arrange land in case of non-availability of Govt. land.
-Horticulture /Farmer/ FPC Soil contamination due to storing of construction material on agriculture field Construction Construction work shall not be carried out during monsoon season; to minimize impact on cultivated crop, construction work shall be carried out only when firm land is devoid of any crop; any left-out waste or construction material shall be stored and collected and disposed properly; metal waste shall be sold to authorized recycler.
+2) Providing subsidy for cons nt for promotion of vermi compost, protected cultivation and post-harvest infrastructure Construction activity Construction ESMP for construction activity camp site management plan shall be applied Use of agricultural land for Construction Use of irrigated agriculture land for PHI will be avoided, Department of Food construction of Post- Exploring availability of Govt./ GP land for construction PHI, Processing Harvest Infrastructure (PHI) In PPP mode of infrastructure creation, the private body (FPC/ SHG), individual entrepreneur should arrange land in case of non-availability of Govt. land.
+Industries and Horticulture /Farmer/ FPC Soil contamination due to storing of construction material on agriculture field Construction Construction work shall not be carried out during monsoon season; to minimize impact on cultivated crop, construction work shall be carried out only when firm land is devoid of any crop; any left-out waste or construction material shall be stored and collected and disposed properly; metal waste shall be sold to authorized recycler.
 ESMP for construction work given in Table 87 under section 7.6 shall be implemented.
-Contractor VIII.
-Agriculture Marketin ng - Agriculture Mar keting Dept. 1) Construction of aggregation on centre/ pack house for temporary/ intermediate storage of farm produces (1/ FPC) Impact due to construction activity Construction ESMP for construction activity shall be applied Contractor Use of agricultural land for construction of aggregation Design Use of irrigated agricultural land for aggregation centre / pack house will be avoided; Farmer Producer Company (FPC) centre / pack house Exploring availability of Govt. land / GP land for PHI; In PPP mode of infrastructure creation; private body should arrange land in case of non-availability of govt. land Soil contamination due to Implementation Solid waste shall be collected regularly to maintain aesthetic value of nearby area and maintain hygiene FPC generation of solid waste condition.
-D т 1 EDG Procurement and use of machineries that does not comply to standards resulting with poor energy efficiency Implementation The machineries / instruments to be procured / installed should have ISI mark and energy efficiency certification.
-FPC
+VIII.
+Agriculture Marketin g - Agriculture Ma keting Dept. for temporary/ intermediate storage of farm produces (1/ FPC) Impact due to construction activity Construction ESMP for construction activity shall be applied Contractor Use of agricultural land for construction of aggregation Design Use of irrigated agricultural land for aggregation centre / pack house will be avoided; Farmer Producer Company (FPC) centre / pack house Exploring availability of Govt. land / GP land for PHI; In PPP mode of infrastructure creation; private body should arrange land in case of non-availability of govt. land Soil contamination due to generation of solid waste Implementation Solid waste shall be collected regularly to maintain aesthetic value of nearby area and maintain hygiene condition.
+FPC Procurement and use of machineries that does not comply to standards resulting with poor energy efficiency Implementation The machineries / instruments to be procured / installed should have ISI mark and energy efficiency certification.
+FPC WD Govt of WB Page 126 of 241 CTRAN Consulti

-Expected Impact Project Stage Mitigation Measures Responsibility 2) Transport subsidy to each FPC for procurement of motorized van (4.5 lakh/ FPC) Procurement and use of Implementation The van to be procured should comply to prescribed standards for transportation of agricultural FPC vans that are not as per the commodities; standard for agricultural commodity transportation IX.
-Promotion of cage base ed pisciculture in the main and branches of irrigation canals 1) Providing 8 no. cages with h appurtenant to each S SHG/ FPGs 2) Providing fish seed, fish f eed etc. to SHG/ FPGs s as one-time sustenance support Pollution from Operation Avoiding overfeeding; Fish Producers overstocking and Avoiding or minimize or control use of medication Group (FPG)/ Self overfeeding Help Group (SHG) Risk of cultivation of Operation Maintaining proper stocking density; FPG/ SHG exotic species that may Avoiding stocking exotic and invasive species; impact native populations
+Expected Impact Project Stage Mitigation Measures Responsibility 2) Transport subsidy to each 2) Transport subsidy to each FPC for procurement of motorized van (4.5 lakh/ FPC) Procurement and use of vans that are not as per the standard for agricultural commodity transportation Implementation The van to be procured should comply to prescribed standards for transportation of agricultural commodities; FPC IX.
+Promotion of cage base ed pisciculture in the main and branches of irrigation canals 1) Providing 8 no. cages with h appurtenant to each S SHG/ FPGs 2) Providing fish seed, fish f eed etc. to SHG/ FPGs s as one-time sustenance support Pollution from Operation Avoiding overfeeding; Fish Producers overstocking and - Avoiding or minimize or control use of medication Group (FPG)/ Self overfeeding Help Group (SHG) Risk of cultivation of Operation Maintaining proper stocking density; FPG/ SHG exotic species that may - Avoiding stocking exotic and invasive species; impact native populations